loup-v/beacons/README.md

   ),
   inBackground: false, // continue the monitoring operation in background or not, see below ).listen((result) {
-  // result contains the new monitoring state: did enter or exit the monitored region }
+  // result contains the new monitoring state:
+  // - enter
+  // - exit
+}
 ```